WHCompSci/WHCompSci.github.io/README.md

 ## How to add a project to the site
 1. Create a Github account if you havent already.
+2. Install [Git](https://git-scm.com/downloads) if you havent already.
-2. Download [VSCode](https://code.visualstudio.com/download) and if you havent already.
+3. Download [VSCode](https://code.visualstudio.com/download) and if you havent already.

-3. Clone the repository to your computer.
+4. Clone the repository to your computer.
 You can do this by clicking the green "Code" button on the top right of the repository page and copying the link.
 Then, in VSCode, press `Ctrl+Shift+P` and type in "Git: Clone" and paste the link.
 Then, choose a location to save the repository.
     - Tip: make a folder for all your repositories so you can find them easily.
-4. Open VSCode and open the folder you just cloned.
+5. Open VSCode and open the folder you just cloned.
 (File -> Open Folder or `Ctrl+Shift+O`)

-5. Create a new branch.
+6. Create a new branch.
 You can do this by pressing `Ctrl+Shift+P` and typing in "Git: Create Branch" and then typing in a name for your branch.
 I'd recommend using your name.
 You can use this branch for all your changes.

-6.
+7. Before you do anything else, make sure you're on your branch.
+You can do this by pressing `Ctrl+Shift+P` and typing in "Git: Checkout to" and then typing in your branch name.
+You can also see what branch you're on in the bottom left of your screen.
+It's also a good idea to pull from the repository before you make any changes.
+You can do this by pressing `Ctrl+Shift+P` and typing in "Git: Pull".

-6. Create a new folder in the `projects` folder.
+8. Create a new folder in the `projects` folder.
 Name it whatever you want your project to be called.

-7. If you've never written HTML before, I'd recommend looking at [this tutorial](https://www.tutorialspoint.com/html/index.htm) to get a basic understanding of how it works.
+9. If you've never written HTML before, I'd recommend looking at [this tutorial](https://www.tutorialspoint.com/html/index.htm) to get a basic understanding of how it works.
 You can also look at the other projects in the `projects` folder to see how they work.

-8. Create an `index.html` file in your project folder.
+10. Create an `index.html` file in your project folder.
 This is the file that will be displayed when someone goes to your project.

-9. Add your project to the `index.html` file in the root folder  (not in a folder).
+11. Add your project to the `index.html` file in the root folder  (not in a folder).
 You can do this by adding a new `<a>` tag to the list of projects.
 The `<a>` tag should look like this:
 ```html
 <a href="projects/your-project-folder-name/index.html">Your Project Name</a>
 ```